 From early on Anne exhibited a keen interest in all things equestrian and is an outstanding horsewoman.
 At the age of 21 she won an individual title in the European Event Championship at Burghley and in 1971 was voted BBC Sports Personality of the Year.
 She competed in the 1975 European Event Championships in Germany, where she won a silver medal.
 Anne also took part in the 1976 Olympic Games, as part of the British team.
 Noted for her brusque manner, Anne famously told press photographers to "Naff off" when they tried to snap her taking a ducking when she fell from her horse at the Badminton Horse Trials.

-On 12 December, 1992, Anne married for the second time, to Commander Timothy James Hamilton Laurence.
-Due to the fact that the Church of England, of whom the Queen is head, forbids the remarriage of divorcees, but the Church of Scotland does not, Anne married her second husband at Crathie Kirk, by the Queen's Balmoral estate.
+On 12 December 1992, Anne married for the second time, to Commander Timothy James Hamilton Laurence.
+Since the Church of England, of whom the Queen is head, forbids the remarriage of divorcees, but the Church of Scotland does not Anne married her second husband at Crathie Kirk, by the Queen's Balmoral estate.
 The marriage made Anne the first British royal since Henry VIII to divorce and re-marry.
 Commander Laurence has since been promoted to Rear Admiral.

 In her youth, Anne came under criticism from the British public for her brusque manner, however recent years have witnessed her becoming one of the most popular members of the royal family.
 She is certainly one of the most hard-working, carrying out more engagements than any other member of the family, on average more than 500 a year.
 Anne has been president of the Save the Children charity for the last 30 years and is much more than a figurehead, carrying out much worthwhile work in this field.
 She is considered the most down-to-earth of the Queen's children.